linuxserver/docker-documentation/docs/general/swag.md

 ### Authorization method

-Our image currently supports three different methods to validate domain ownership:
+Our image currently supports two different methods to validate domain ownership:

 - **http:**
     - Let's Encrypt (acme) server connects to domain on port 80
-    - Can be owned domain or a dynamic dns address
 - **dns:**
     - Let's Encrypt (acme) server connects to dns provider
     - Api credentials and settings entered into `ini` files under `/config/dns-conf/`
     - Supports wildcard certs
-    - Need to have own domain name (non-free)
-- **duckdns:**
-    - Let's Encrypt (acme) server connects to DuckDNS
-    - Supports wildcard certs (only for the sub-subdomains)
-    - No need for own domain (free)

 The validation is performed when the container is started for the first time.
 Nginx won't be up until ssl certs are successfully generated.